qiaoyu-zheng/RP3D-Diag/README.md

 ## Model

-The architecture of our proposed visual encoder and fusion module, together with the knowledge enhancement strategy. (a) shows the details of the vision encoder.
-We design two variants to fit in the two main visual backbones, i.e., ResNet and ViT. (b) shows the transformer-based fusion module, enabling case-level information fusion. (c) shows the knowledge enhancement strategy.
-We first pre-train a text encoder with extra medical knowledge with contrastive learning, i.e., synonyms, descriptions and hierarchy, termed as knowledge encoder and then we view the text embedding as a natural classifier to guide the diagnosis classification.
+The overview of our method.
+Three parts demonstrate our proposed visual encoders and fusion module, together with the knowledge enhancement strategy respectively. a, The three types of vision encoder, i.e., ResNet-based, ViT-based , and
+ResNet-ViT-mixing. b, The architecture of the fusion module.
+The figure shows the transformer-based fusion module, enabling case-level information fusion. c, The knowledge enhancement strategy.
+We first pre-train a text encoder with extra medical knowledge with contrastive learning, leveraging synonyms, descriptions, and hierarchy.
+Then we view the text embedding as a natural classifier to guide the diagnosis classification.

 <img src="https://github.com/qiaoyu-zheng/RP3D-Diag/blob/main/Images/RP3D-DiagModel.png"/>